phylum-dev/phylum-ci/docs/integrations/jenkins.md

           // for *workspace* manifest files where there is no companion lockfile (e.g., libraries). sh 'phylum-ci --force-analysis --all-deps --depfile Cargo.toml'

-          // Perform analysis as part of a group-owned project.
+          // Perform analysis as part of an organization and/or group-owned project.
+          // When an org is specified, a group name must also be specified.
-          // A paid account is needed to use groups: https://phylum.io/pricing sh 'phylum-ci --group my_group'
+          // A paid account is needed to use orgs or groups: https://phylum.io/pricing sh 'phylum-ci --org my_org --group my_group'
+          sh 'phylum-ci --group my_group'

           // Analyze all dependencies in audit mode, to gain insight without failing builds.